Inflation and the Theory of Cosmological Perturbations: The shortcomings of the standard Big-Bang Theory

 \subsection{The Entropy Problem}

 Let us now see how the hypothesis of adiabatic expansion of the universe is connected with the flatness problem.
-From the Friedman equation (\ref{f1}) we know that during a radiation-dominated period
+From the Friedman equations we know that during a RD period

 from which we deduce